What is a laser?

 - May be used for hair removal in any location including underarms, bikini line, face, neck, back, chest and legs.

-- Generally ineffective for light coloured hair, but effective for treating dark hair in patients of Fitzpatrick types I to III, and perhaps light-coloured type IV skin.
+- Generally ineffective for light coloured hair, but useful for treating dark hair in patients of Fitzpatrick types I to III, and perhaps light-coloured type IV skin.

 - The typical settings employed include pulse durations of 2 to 20 milliseconds and fluences of 10 to 40 J/cm2.